srikanthgurram/selenium_training/selenium/Readme.md

 - Managing tabbed windows in IE, Chrome and Mozilla
 - Managing popups in IE, Chrome and Mozilla
 - Fluent Wait
+- Selenium Javadocs

 ## Selenium Part - 5
+- Driver capabilities
 - Assigning Firefox profile parameters
 - Downloading files using selenium

-- Selenium Javadocs
-- Listeners- Using WebDriverEventListener
-- Practical usage of Listeners in Selenium
+### Actions Class:
 - Moving a mouse on a Object and right clicking on it
 - Finding Coordinates of a Web Object
 - Actions class in Webdriver - NEW